giovannipollo/meta-ppg-sensor/README.md

 	"
 ```

-In the same folder, namely `/home/yoctotrainee/poky/build_rpi3/conf `, we need to add to the file **layer.conf** the following lines:
+In the same folder, namely `/home/yoctotrainee/poky/build_rpi3/conf `, we need to add to the file **local.conf** the following lines:

 ```bash
 MACHINE ?= "raspberrypi3"